sojinantony01/react-custom-tree/README.md

-Custom  Child and Parent Component sample
+## Custom  Child and Parent Component sample

 ```
 import React, { Component } from 'react'
-import Tree from './react-tree';
+import Tree from 'react-custom-tree';
 import data from './data.json'